 Limiting the spread

 The safety of our patients and visitors is our absolute highest priority.
 Measles is a contagious illness, and people without immunity who were in proximity to the patient at Baystate Medical Center’s main campus on April 2nd or April 3rd may be at risk for developing measles.
-Baystate has been working to identify and contact all individuals who, due to their proximity to the patient in a limited number of areas within the hospital before the measles diagnosis was made and protective steps were taken, may be at elevated risk for exposure to measles.

-People with the potential for exposure are being asked to be watchful for symptoms of measles, and should call their healthcare provider, if they develop symptoms, before visiting a healthcare facility.
+People with the potential for exposure are being asked to be watchful for symptoms of measles, and should call their healthcare provider if they develop symptoms, before visiting a healthcare facility.
 Visiting a healthcare facility with symptoms of measles puts others at risk.

-Symptoms of measles occur 10 days to two weeks after exposure and may resemble a cold (with fever, cough, runny nose, and red eyes), but a rash occurs on the skin 2-4 days after the initial symptoms develop.
+Symptoms of measles occur ten days to two weeks after exposure and may resemble a cold (with fever, cough, runny nose, and red eyes), but a rash occurs on the skin 2-4 days after the initial symptoms develop.
 The rash usually appears first on the head and moves downward.
 The rash typically lasts a few days and then disappears in the same order.
 People with measles may be contagious up to four days before the rash appears and for four days after the day the rash appears.